Hokfu/Machine_Learning_Camp/README.md

-# Machine_Learning_Camp
+# Machine_Learning_Camp<br>
-mlzoomcamp notebook exercises organized by DataTalksClub These are notebooks for the exercises and homework from the mlzoomcamp.
+mlzoomcamp notebook exercises organized by DataTalksClub<br>
+These are notebooks for the exercises and homework from the mlzoomcamp.<br>

-Week 1: Introduction to Machine Learning
+Week 1: Introduction to Machine Learning<br>
-Week 2: Linear Regression
+Week 2: Linear Regression<br>
-Week 3: Logistic Regression
+Week 3: Logistic Regression<br>
-Week 4: Evaluation Metrics
+Week 4: Evaluation Metrics<br>